Adrianne Pieczonka: Awards and honours

+The Spain’s critics’ association selected her as the best female opera singer of 2002-3 and the Globe and Mail named her the top-10 artists of 2006.

 Pieczonka's 2006 album Adrianne Pieczonka Sings Wagner and Strauss, on the Orfeo label, was nominated for Classical Album of the Year - Vocal or Choral Performance at the Juno Awards of 2007.
 Her next CD Adrianne Pieczonka sings Puccini won the category in the Juno Awards of 2010.

 In March 2007, Pieczonka was invested as an Austrian Kammersängerin.
 She, along with tenor Michael Schade, are the first two Canadian singers to have had this honour.
 In 2008, she was made an Officer of the Order of Canada.
 In 2012, she was a recipient of the Queen Elizabeth II Diamond Jubilee Medal.

+In 2010, her Lohengrin recording conducted by Semyon Bychkov was named “Disc of the Year” and received the “Opera Award” at the BBC Music Magazine Awards.

 In 2014 she received the Paul de Hueck and Norman Walford Career Achievement Award from the Ontario Arts Foundation.

 She has received Honorary Doctorates from McMaster University, Hamilton and from her alma mater, University of Western Ontario.

 She received a Ruby Award from Opera Canada in 2015.

-She is a Honorary Fellow of the Royal Society of Canada as well as an Honorary Fellow of the Royal Conservatory of Music in Toronto.
+She is an Honorary Fellow of the Royal Society of Canada as well as an Honorary Fellow of the Royal Conservatory of Music in Toronto.